A Fasting Week Day by Day: The Tannerhof Course

 The fasting days: a rhythm of their own

-Over the day, fasters take in around three litres of fluid: faster's tea, mineral water still or sparkling, lemon water and hot ginger water.
+Over the day, fasting guests take in around three litres of fluid: fasting tea, water, lemon and ginger water.

 - Morning: a herbal tea.

-- Midday: a mild vegetable broth, taken in the Fasterstube — the dedicated dining room for fasting guests.
+- Midday: a mild vegetable broth in the Fasterstube.

-- Evening: a freshly pressed fruit or vegetable juice, with the option of buttermilk or Sojade as part of the protein supply.
+- Evening: a freshly pressed fruit or vegetable juice, optionally with buttermilk or Sojade.

 Breaking the fast: the holy apple

-Breaking the fast is its own particular moment — and still counts as fasting time, not yet rebuilding.
-Midday it begins with a small cup of faster's broth.
-Then comes the holy apple, raw or steamed, each bite chewed thirty to forty times.
-This very conscious chewing is not ritual for its own sake but prepares digestion gently for what it has not done for days.
+Breaking the fast still counts as fasting time.
+At midday it begins with a small cup of faster's broth.
+Then follows the holy apple, raw or steamed, each bite chewed thirty to forty times.
+This very conscious chewing gently prepares digestion for what it has not done for days.

-Rebuilding is not the afterthought of fasting but its continuation by other means.
-It extends over roughly one third of the fasting time.
-The guiding question is what is good for the microbiome: easily digestible vegetables, fermented foods, plenty of fibre and mindful chewing.
+Rebuilding extends over roughly one third of the fasting time.
+At the centre: what is good for the microbiome — easily digestible vegetables, fermented foods, fibre.

-At the end of the stay comes the medical closing consultation, evaluating what has shifted and how nutrition afterwards can look.
-If a lasting change is wanted, Schlanke Tanne Low Carb — the in-house low-carb form — can follow on.
+At the end is the closing medical consultation.
+If a sustainable change is wanted, Schlanke Tanne Low Carb can follow.

 Discovering therapeutic fasting at Tannerhof